jrwest/learn_you_a_scalaz/concurrency_in_scalaz.md

 		l
 	}

 But there's a problem here!
 You have to call f.get on every future in the list to get each result.
 If you have a future somewhere in the list that takes a long time to finish, then you hold up the loop until the future is done!
-That is, `Future`s are not easily **composable**.
+This property is called **composability**, and it turns out to be important if you need to deal with many `Future`s at once.

 ## I `Promise` it gets better!

-Scalaz fixes the composability problem with `Promise`s (insert additional play-on-words for promise here).
-Remember, `Futures` posed a problem in our previous example when we wanted to call a function on the results of many futures in a list.
-Promises let you tell them the function to call when the result is ready.
+Scalaz fixes that composability problem with `Promise`s (insert additional play-on-words for promise here).
+Remember, `Futures` had a problem in our previous example when we wanted to get the results of many futures in a list and pass each result to a function.
+Promises solve that problem by letting you give them a function, and automatically executing that function for you when the result is ready.

 First, let's check out how to create a promise.
-It's less code to create promises using Scalaz.
-Here's the canonical example.
 Make sure you `import scalaz.concurrent._` for these examples:

 	scala> lazy val e = {Thread.sleep(200); "Done!"}
 	e: java.lang.String = <lazy>